Established in 1992

 IBAS will only ‘take up’ cases where we can make a difference.
-We cannot and do not ‘take up’ all cases that request IBAS membership or our assistance.
-That would be impossible.
-Also, in many cases the customer has already provided too much information to the bank - that means in many of those cases they will have also lost any defences they may have had to the bank’s claim and also then lost any possibility of a reasonable negotiation.
+It would be impossible for IBAS to ‘take up’ all cases that request IBAS membership or our assistance.
+In many cases the customer has already provided too much information to the bank which means they may have already lost any defences they may have had to the bank’s claim and then lost any possibility of a reasonable negotiation.

 It is unfortunate that despite the extremely damaging TV and newspaper media coverage against all banks over the last 10 years, that many very experienced business people still mistakenly believe, that if their company fails their bank will properly examine their business banking complaints and provide ‘fair’ treatment.

 Ideally, in a fair world that might happen - but this is not a fair world and Bank debt recovery units appear to be completely autonomous of their bank, whilst also operating conveniently outside FCA regulation.
 Recent news on RBS/NatWest/GRG merely reinforces what IBAS already knew - that banks use and have used very unfair devious and dishonest bullying tactics for many years to achieve debt repayment on business bank debt claims, some of which have proved to be incorrect or engineered, whilst the FCA appear powerless or worse protective of the banks.